srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 3. Install TuneD
 ================

-For performance tuning using TuneD, refer to the :ref:`srsRAN Performance Tuning Guide <_tuning>` in our documentation.
+For performance tuning using TuneD, refer to the :ref:`srsRAN Performance Tuning Guide <tuning>` in our documentation.

 4. Install DPDK
 ===============

-For DPDK installation instructions, refer to the :ref:`srsRAN documentation <_dpdk>`.
+For DPDK installation instructions, refer to the :ref:`DPDK guide <dpdk_tutorial>`.

 ----------